 I’ve never really thought to publish the recipe on my website because it’s not (1) a large side dish, (2) dessert, or (3) baking related.
-But this year I’ve gotten many requests for a delicious cranberry sauce recipe.
-And, luckily, this one is my very best.
+But I figured if something is this easy AND this delicious… why not?!
+And, luckily, this recipe is one of my very best.

 Why This is My Best Cranberry Sauce

 - Easy—no boiling the water and sugar together first

 - Flavorful—made with fresh orange juice & zest

 - Texture—moderately thick with whole cranberries swirled in

 - Make-ahead—make it a few days in advance so it’s ready!

 - Unlike the rest—I use brown sugar & vanilla